Canadians have to tamp down COVID-19 to save Christmas, PM Trudeau says

 By Steve Scherer

-OTTAWA, Nov 13 (Reuters) - Canadians have time to tamp down the surging second wave of COVID-19 by Christmas if they act now, Prime Minister Justin Trudeau said on Friday, as some provinces impose new health restrictions.
+OTTAWA, Nov 13 (Reuters) - Canadians have time to tamp down the surging second wave of COVID-19 by Christmas if they act now, Prime Minister Justin Trudeau said on Friday, as he urged provincial leaders to impose more health restrictions for the second time this week.

-"If you want to gather with your loved ones at Christmas, even in a restrained way, we're going to have to make sure that we change the trendlines on this COVID crisis right now," Trudeau said in an interview with 980 CFPL radio in London, Ontario.

-In Canada, coronavirus cases rose by more than 5,500 on Thursday from the previous day, and the average daily increase over the previous week was 4,015.

-"The federal government will continue to be there to support (provinces and territories) and encourage them to make those difficult decisions to shut things down now so things don't get too bad in the coming months," Trudeau said.

-Trudeau also said the federal government would announce "hundreds of millions of dollars" in support for job training in Ontario later on Friday.
+"What we do in the coming days and weeks will determine what we get to do at Christmas," Trudeau said at a news conference.

+In Canada, new cases averaged 4,300 per day during the past week, and deaths averaged 55 per day.

-(Reporting by Steve Scherer; additional reporting by Julie Gordon; editing by Jonathan Oatis)
+(Reporting by Steve Scherer; additional reporting by Julie Gordon; editing by Jonathan Oatis and Steve Orlofsky)

 ((steve.scherer@thomsonreuters.com; +1-647-480-7889;))